-Death Valley National Park's naturally dry landscape combined with the geography of the region and its remoteness make portions of Death Valley some of the most naturally quiet landscapes in the continental United States.
+Death Valley National Park's dry landscape, combined with the geography of the region and its remoteness, make portions of the park some of the most naturally quiet places in the continental United States.

-The natural soundscape at the park includes everything from wildlife to wind to the thunderstorms that occasionally visit the park during an active monsoon season.
-These natural soundscapes are important for the visitor experience and a resource essential for the survival and reproduction of wildlife.
+The natural soundscape at the park includes everything from wildlife to wind to the thunderstorms that occasionally occur over the park during an active monsoon season.
+These natural soundscapes are an important part of the visitor experience and are an essential resource for the survival and reproduction of wildlife.

 Road noise is one of the most prolific sources of sound in NPS units across the country.
-In the naturally quiet environment of Death Valley noise from vehicles can spread deep into canyons and wilderness areas far away from the road itself!
-Illegal off-road driving also adds vehicle noise in areas that are supposed to be protected from mechanized travel.
+In the naturally quiet environment of Death Valley, noise from vehicles can spread deep into canyons and wilderness areas far away from the road itself!
+Illegal off-road driving also adds vehicle noise in areas that are protected from mechanized travel.

-In 2017 the park conducted a study to evaluate how different pavement types could reduce the impace of noise from roadways and further protect the park's naturally quiet soundscape.
+An ongoing study (2016-2023) is being conducted along sections of Badwater Road to determine how different pavement types can reduce the impact of traffic noise from roadways and help protect the park's naturally quiet soundscape.